ManuelAAM/ManuelAAM/README.md

 - 👋 Hi, I’m @ManuelAAM
-- 👀 I’m interested in ... programming, learning, and trying to improve the world into a better place using my abilities
+- 👀 I’m interested in ... technology, programming, learning, and trying to improve the world into a better place
 - 🌱 I’m currently learning ...
 Computer Systems Engineering
 - 📫 How to reach me ... by e-mail: aragon.martinez.manuel.2004@gmail.com